Nechepso and Petosiris

 Ptolemy once seems to refer to Petosiris as “the ancient one” (τὸν ἀρχαῖον) during a discussion of the length of life technique (Ptolemy, Tetrabiblos, 3, 11: 1), although this is an inference based on other authors who associate Petosiris with the technique that was used to measure the length of a native’s life.

 The earliest reliable reference to Nechepso and Petosiris by an astrologer is from Thrasyllus, who died in the year 36 CE.
-Only a summary of the work that contains this reference by Thrasyllus survives, but presumably it was written sometime around the early 1st century CE.
+Only a summary of Thrasyllus astrological text survives, but would have been written sometime around the early 1st century CE.
 This would place the Nechepso-Petosiris text(s) as having been composed sometime in the 1st century BCE at the latest, although some scholars have speculated that it could have been written as early as the late 2nd century BCE.

 The title of Petosiris’ work was Astrological Matters (Ἀστρολογούμενα) according to the Suda, a 10th century Byzantine Greek dictionary and encyclopedia.

-Valens mentions a work by Petosiris known as the Horoi (Ὅροι), which could mean either Boundaries or Definitions (Valens, Anthology, 2, 3: 3).
-The title Boundaries might connect it with the astrological concept known as the “bounds” or “terms,” although on the other hand it would not be surprising for one of the purported founders of Hellenistic astrology to have written a work defining basic concepts.
-The only thing that Valens tells us about the work in this particular chapter is that Petosiris dealt with the Lot of Fortune in a way that was similar to Nechepso.
+Valens mentions a work by Petosiris that he calls the Horoi (Ὅροι), which could mean either Boundaries or Definitions (Valens, Anthology, 2, 3: 3).
+The title Boundaries might connect it with the astrological concept known as the “bounds” or “terms” (horia).
+On the other hand, it would not be surprising for one of the purported founders of Hellenistic astrology to have written a work defining basic terms and concepts.
+The only thing that Valens tells us about the text in this particular chapter is that Petosiris dealt with the Lot of Fortune in a way that was similar to Nechepso.

 Bibliography